SwiftDil/swiftdil-postman/README.md

   <img src="images/new-env-1.png" width="50%" height="70%">
 </p>

-Select the **Manage Environments** tab, then click import and select the [Sandbox environment](/colllections/swiftdil-sandbox-postman-environment.json).
+Select the **Manage Environments** tab, then click **Import** and select the [Sandbox environment](/colllections/swiftdil-sandbox-postman-environment.json).

 <p align="center">
   <img src="images/new-env-2.png" width="50%" height="70%">
 </p>

-Your environment is now ready.
+The Sandbox environment is now ready to be used.

 <p align="center">
   <img src="images/new-env-3.png" width="50%" height="70%">
 </p>

-To use the Sandbox environment, close the **Manage Environment** window, then select the `swiftdil-sandbox` from the **Environment** dropdown.
+To use the Sandbox environment, close the **Manage Environment** window, then select `swiftdil-sandbox` from the **Environment** dropdown.

 <p align="center">
   <img src="images/new-env-4.png" width="50%" height="70%">
 </p>

-You are now ready to import the collection.
+Next step is to import SwiftDil's official Postman collections.

 # Collections
 Postman collections allow the grouping of API calls and thus automate the process of using our platform.
 We provide a couple of official Postman collections to help you get started testing as soon as possible: